 How to Spot a Scam

-Rental scammers utilize several different methods to accomplish their schemes.
-One common technique is to steal a legitimate rental listing or ad, change the contact information, and place the altered ad on another site.
-An additional common scam is to run ads for rentals that don’t exist or aren’t for rent.
-They will often include beautiful pictures and some too-good-to-be-true rental rate to get you to respond.
+Rental scammers use several different methods to accomplish their schemes.
+One common technique is stealing a legitimate rental listing or ads, changing contact information, and placing the altered ad on another site.
+Another typical scam is running ads for rentals that don’t exist or aren’t for rent.
+They will often include beautiful pictures and a too-good-to-be-true rental rate to get you to respond.
 Don’t be fooled.
 If the photo in the ad has an MLS watermark on it, for instance, chances are that the listing is fake.

-Spotting these scams isn’t always easy, but there are things that you can watch for.
-The first red flag is concentrating on the rental price.
-When it seems too low for the local market, it’s probably a scam.
+Identifying these scams isn’t always easy, but there are things that you can watch for.
+The first red flag is generally the rental price.
+If it seems a little too good for the local market, it’s probably a scam.
 Another clue is in the rental listing itself.
-Rental scammers often come from outside the United States and may post ads with poor grammar, odd wording, or other unusual features.
-When you experience this kind of advertisement, it is better to avoid it.
+Rental scammers from outside the United States may post ads with poor grammar, odd wording, or other unusual features.
+If you see an advertisement like that, it’s better to avoid it.

-If you do contact a rental listing ad that looks legitimate, that is the moment when you may encounter a few more warning signs.
-Scammers will often ask you to wire them money for a security deposit, application fee, or first month’s rent.
-They may also seem reluctant to show you the property or make odd excuses about why they can’t show you the property or claim to be out of the country.
-Their major red flag is if they prefer to make arrangements through an “agent” or someone who is not a professional Pasco property manager.
+If you do contact an advertisement that seems okay, scammers sometimes ask you to wire them money for a security deposit, application fee, or first month’s rent.
+They may also seem reluctant to show you the property or make odd excuses about why they can’t show it.
+They may even claim to be out of the country.
+One huge red flag is if they want you to make arrangements through a relative or an “agent,” someone who is not a professional Pasco property manager.
 All of these are the usual strategies of rental listing scammers, and so, if you encounter one or more, it’s best to move on.

 If you become suspicious of a rental listing, there are steps you can take to protect yourself from being scammed.

-- Initially, dig a little deeper into the owner or the listing.
-Make an internet search on both.
-If you acknowledge the same ad with different contact information, it is better to avoid them.
-It’s probably a scam.
+- First, do some research on the owner or the listing.
+At the very least, do an internet search on both.
+If you find the same ad with different contact or rental rate information, it’s most likely a scam.

-- Be cautious not to give out your personal information, like your Social Security number, except if you are confident that they are who they say they are.
+- Be careful not to give out your personal information, such as your Social Security number, until you are confident that they are who they say they are.

-- Also, it is necessary to have a signed lease before sending any money to the owner or landlord.
+- Likewise, ensure that you have a signed lease before sending any money to the owner or landlord.

 - Never send anyone money by wire transfer or send money for a rental to an overseas address.
-Those are clear signs of a scam, and there is a high possibility that you will never get that money back, even if you report the theft.
+Both are clear signs of a scam, and chances are very high that you will never get that money back, even if you report the theft.

-Lastly, if you discover a rental listing scam, you should contact the website where the ad was posted and report it to the Federal Trade Commission (FTC).
-If you have become the target of a scam, it’s important to report it to your local police.
+Finally, if you discover a rental listing scam, you should contact the website where the ad was posted and report it to the Federal Trade Commission (FTC).
+If you have become the target of a scam, it’s also important to report it to your local police.

-You can avoid becoming the victim of a rental listing scam altogether by working with Real Property Management Tri-Cities.
-As a professional property manager, we can inform you about upcoming listings that have been verified through the proper channels.
-Contact us online or give us a call at 509-572-5440 if you’re looking for a great rental in Pasco.
+While scammers are definitely out there, the best way to avoid being a victim is by working with Real Property Management Tri-Cities.
+As a professional property manager, we can inform you about upcoming listings verified through the proper channels.
+View our listings online if you’re looking for a great rental in Pasco.